dbmi-bgm/cgap-pipeline/docs/qcvcf.rst

   - **M**\ ulti-\ **A**\ llelic **V**\ ariant  (*A>T,C*)
   - **M**\ ulti-\ **N**\ ucleotide **V**\ ariant  (*AA>TT*)

-base substitutions
+Base substitutions
 ------------------

 Total number of SNVs classified by the type of substitution (e.g. C>T).

-transition-transversion ratio
+Transition-transversion ratio
 -----------------------------

 Ratio of transitions to transversions in SNVs.
 It is expected to be [2, 2.20] for WGS and [2.6, 3.3] for WES.

-heterozygosity ratio
+Heterozygosity ratio
 --------------------

 Ratio of heterozygous to alternate homozygous variants.
 It is expected to be [1.5, 2.5] for WGS analysis.
 Heterozygous and alternate homozygous sites are counted by variant type.

-depth of coverage
+Depth of coverage
 -----------------

 Average depth of all variant sites called in the sample.